 Miss Navajo Nation Pageant is cultural pageant, and the pageant has proven to represent the beauty of Navajo culture, language and tradition.
 In addition, Navajo elders, community members and children leave with a refreshing sense of Navajo pride.
 For over half a century, Miss Navajo Nation has provided a leader, a role model and an advocate for Navajo culture and language.

 The Miss Navajo Nation Pageant competition categories has changed, the “Applause Competition” has evolve into a week-long competition.
 The Traditional and Contemporary Skills & Talent Competitions were introduced in 1980s.
 In 1996, the Sheep Butchering skill was incorporated to demonstrate a young lady’s knowledge of preparing traditional foods.
 The Office of Miss Navajo Nation can introduce new and exciting changes to the pageant competition.
 In 2016, the Fry Bread category was replaced it with Traditional Foods category.

-The most important qualification for the Miss Navajo Nation Pageant is to be fluent in the Navajo and English languages.
-The contestants must fill the requirements of having knowledge of the Navajo culture and tradition.
-Unlike most beauty pageants throughout the world, the Miss Navajo Nation Pageant is of beauty “within” one’s self.
+The most important qualification for the Miss Navajo Nation Pageant is to be fluent speaking in the Navajo and English languages.
+The contestants must fill the requirements of having knowledge of the Navajo culture and tradition and passion to revitalizing our Navajo Philosophy.
+Miss Navajo Nation Pageant is a cultural pageant, unlike most beauty pageants throughout the world, the pageant emphasizes beauty “within” one’s self.